Vitandus and toleratus: Vitandus

 No special method was required for the public announcement; according to the Council of Constance, it sufficed that "the sentence have been published or made known by the judge in a special and express manner".
 One common method was publication in the Acta Apostolicae Sedis.

-Exceptions to the shunning were included spouses, parents, children, servants, and subjects, and cases where some reasonable cause existed.
+Exceptions to the shunning were spouses, parents, children, servants, and subjects, and cases where some reasonable cause existed.

 Toleratus

 A toleratus (Latin for "tolerated"; plural: tolerati) was any excommunicated person who was not a vitandus.
 Canon law did not require Catholics in good standing to shun tolerati.

 History

 The 1917 Code included this distinction.
 It imposed automatically (latae sententiae) the status of vitandus to anyone who committed physical violence on the Pope himself, and states that with that exception "nobody is a vitandus excommunicate unless the Apostolic See has excommunicated him by name and has proclaimed the excommunication publicly and in the decree has stated expressly that he must be avoided".

 In 1908 Alfred Loisy, Ernesto Buonaiuti, Joseph Turmel, and other Modernists were declared vitandi.
 In 1930, there were only five living people who received the status of vitandus.
 Leonard Feeney's 1953 excommunication included only two out of the three conditions (the decree did not state Feeney was to be considered vitandus); therefore he was not vitandus.

 This distinction between vitandus and toleratus "was still found in canon law as late as the early 20th century, but it has been dropped from current law as being unworkable given the way modern societies are set up".